 Have a simple understanding of the medical system.

-Example: In Costa Rica, the pharmacy is generally is generally the first stop when people are sick.
+Example: In Costa Rica, the pharmacy is generally the first stop when people are sick.
 The pharmacists are trained to treat minor ailments and provide medications without prescriptions.
 Every town has one or two.

-The bathroom situation
+The bathroom situation:

 Are there many (or any) public bathrooms?
 Do you typically need your own toilet paper